 You can also pre-bake the crust, let it cool, cover with plastic, and refrigerate overnight.
 Then fill and chill the finished tart the next day.

-Pair this vegan tart crust with this gorgeous, holiday-worthy Vegan Cranberry Tart!
+Pair this vegan tart crust with this holiday-worthy Vegan Cranberry Tart or this Lightened-Up Vegan Lemon Tart.

-And don't miss this decadent yet easy Vegan Chocolate Tart.
+And don't miss this irresistibly rich and simple Vegan Chocolate Tart!

 Vegan Tart Crust (Gluten-Free, Oil-Free)